BlackrockDigital/startbootstrap/README.md

 ## Current Templates

+**UPDATE:** As of October 2014, the templates directory in this main repository no longer contains the raw template files!
+Each template now has it's own repository on GitHub.
+You can view all Start Bootstrap repositories on the [Iron Summit Media Strategies organization page](https://github.com/IronSummitMedia).

 There are currently 34 themes and templates available on Start Bootstrap:

 - [**Clean Blog**](http://startbootstrap.com/template-overviews/clean-blog/) - A clean blog theme.